-• Benthic Resources
+Benthic Resources

 Effects from site assessment and site characterization activities on benthic communities are expected to be negligible to minor.
-Primary effects of routine activities associated with the Proposed Action will be crushing and smothering by clump anchors and mooring chains.
-These impacts will be limited to the immediate footprint of the buoy and spread out across each WEA.
+The primary effects of routine activities associated with the Proposed Action will be crushing and smothering by clump anchors and mooring chains from vessels and buoys.
+These impacts will be limited to the immediate footprint of the anchors and mooring chains and spread out across the WEA.
 The maximum area affected will be small for buoy-related activities.
 The recovery of affected benthic communities to pre-disturbance levels is expected to take from a few months to a few years, depending on the degree of impact and specific composition of the benthic substrate and associated community.
-BOEM will require a lessee to incorporate avoidance measures before physical sampling and met buoy installation near any hardbottom communities identified during geophysical surveying.
+BOEM will require a lessee to incorporate avoidance measures before physical sampling and met and PAM buoy installation near any hardbottom communities identified during geophysical surveying.
+For example, all vessel anchoring and seafloor sampling must also occur at least 492 feet (150 meters) from any known locations of deep-sea corals and shallow/mesophotic reefs.
+All sensitive live bottom habitats (eelgrass, cold-water corals, etc.) would be avoided as practicable.

 Impacts on benthic communities from non-routine events are limited to those associated with the recovery of equipment lost at sea.
-The extent of impacts will depend on the type of lost equipment.
-Given that the WEAs are predominantly composed of sand substrate, it is generally anticipated that benthic impacts from non-routine events are expected to be negligible because sand substrate recovers quickly without remedial or mitigating action.
+The extent of impacts will depend on the type of lost equipment and the specific composition of the benthic substrate and associated community.
+The recovery of affected benthic communities to pre-disturbance levels is expected to take from a few months to a few years, depending on the degree of impact.
+It is generally anticipated that benthic impacts from non-routine events are expected to be negligible.